 It combines an analytical balance with a heater to drive off moisture from products being tested.

-Unlike large oven dryers performing bulk drying on production lines, a moisture analyzer is used to confirm bulk dryers are doing the job correctly, or that adjustments must be made in processing lines.
+Large oven dryers performing bulk drying on production lines, a process that can take hours.
+A moisture analyzer is used to confirm in minutes that bulk dryers are doing the job correctly, or that adjustments must be made in processing lines.

 Most moisture analyzers today operate on what is called the thermogravimetric principal – that is determining the lost of weight on drying (LOD).
 The loss represents the amount of moisture given off during the drying process while the change in weight is recorded by the analytical balance.

 Testing procedures are programmed into to the moisture balance and the change in weight is continually calculated as it performs the drying operation.
-Because of small sample sizes the analysis can be accomplished very quickly.
+Small sample sizes lower analysis time.